 A Guide to Remodeling a Bathroom in Washington, DC

-What to know about remodeling a bathroom in Washington, DC from costs and permits to ventilation
+What to know about bathroom remodeling in Washington, D.C. from costs and permits to ventilation

 Southern Maryland and Northern Virginia do have some historically important buildings, but not to the extent that the District does.

 In the District, Preservation Reviews by the Office of Planning tend to concentrate on exterior work.
 Interior alterations and non-structural interior demolition are both permitted activities but are exempt from Preservation Reviews.

 The cost of remodeling a high-end bathroom in the South Atlantic region, which includes the D.C. metro area, is higher than the national average.
 Starting costs for a low-end bathroom remodel are between $12,000—$15,000.
 A mid-range budget starts at around $600 per square foot, or $21,000.
 A high-end remodel starts at $40,000 for a 3- or 4-piece bath.
 (You can read more in Sweeten’s renovation cost guide for Washington, DC).

 A “rip-and-replace” bathroom remodel will always save you money over a full remodel.
 Like the name says, fixtures are pulled out and replaced.
 The footprint does not change, nor does the drywall, subfloor, pipes, or wiring.
 In a “rip-and-replace,” the most expensive items are the toilet, tub or shower, faucet, sink, and cabinet.

 But there is a catch: Washington, D.C. has a significantly older housing stock.
 East of the Capitol, north of the K Street business district, up Georgia Avenue, and on either side of the 16th Street corridor, houses can be 100 years old or more.
 This means that a “rip-and-replace” remodel is usually not possible if the bathroom is in its original state.